Study in Ayurveda-Medicine (Part 1 + 2)

 - Dermatological diseases (e.g. dermatitis, psoriasis, acne, urticaria)

-- Introduction and therapeutic examples of Ayurvedic urology e.g. Recurrent urinary tract infections
+- Introduction and therapy examples of Ayurvedic urology e.g. Recurrent urinary tract infections

 Purgative procedures (pancakarma)